 - Fix Your Own Bike (FYOB) sessions for secondary schoolkids

 Alongside practical learning experiences, we work with the young people to develop soft skills such as leadership, teamwork, and communication.
+We ensure the safety of all our young people (and indeed, any adults we work with too) through our Safeguarding policy.

 The Bike Academy run a Youth Volunteering Programme, which gives young people the chance to volunteer at Bike For Good.
 We offer bespoke volunteering opportunities, flexible to the young person’s time and needs.
 A volunteering placement at Bike For Good will provide valuable skills and development opportunities in the workshop, projects team, or shop floor.
 This is a great CV-enhancer and can open doors to future jobs for young people.